R3BRootGroup/R3BRoot/neuland/docs/neuland_container.md

 apptainer shell --bind /lustre,/u fedora.sif
 ```

-if you don't want to do run this command every time, you could put it in your `.bashrc` file.
-If you would like to run the container as a `sudo`, use the `--fakeroot` option a-case-sensitive-src-folder-for-mac-programmers-176cc82a3830
+If you don't want to do run this command every time, you could put it in your `.bashrc` file.
+If you would like to run the container as a `sudo`, use the `--fakeroot` option:

 ```bash
 apptainer shell --fakeroot --bind /lustre,/u --overlay some_dir.overlay fedora.sif